chronark/swapchain/docs/docs/software-architecture.md

 ## 5. Architectural Goals and Constraints

-There are some key requirements and system constraints that have a significant bearing on the architecture.
-They are:
+There are some key requirements and system constraints that have a significant bearing on the architecture:

 - The Swapchain platform should satisfy all requirements set by the AMOS project, i.e. licenses, schedule, tools, etc.
 - The BOM should be within a reasonable amount.
-- Swapchain platform should be accessible with local and remote PCs.
-- All private and public information of the clients using the platform should be secured safely.
+- All private information of the users (e.g. private keys) using the application should be processed safely.
-- The Swapchain platform will be implemented as a client-server system.
-The client portion resides on PCs and the server portion must operate on the APIs used.
+- The Swapchain application will be implemented as a client system.

 ## 6. Deployment